WHO declares coronavirus outbreak an international emergency | CBC News

 WHO declares coronavirus outbreak an international emergency

-Death toll rises to 170 as virus spreads from China to at least 18 other countries
+Death toll rises to 213 in China, virus has spread to at least 19 other countries

-Tedros Adhanom Ghebreyesus, WHO's director-general, announced the decision after a meeting of its emergency committee, an independent panel of experts, amid mounting evidence of the virus's spread from China to some 18 countries.
+Tedros Adhanom Ghebreyesus, WHO's director-general, announced the decision after a meeting of its emergency committee, an independent panel of experts, amid mounting evidence of the virus's spread from China to 19 countries — with Italy the latest to report cases.

-"Let me be clear this declaration is not a vote of no confidence in China," Tedros said.
+"Let me be clear, this declaration is not a vote of no confidence in China," Tedros said.
+"Our greatest concern is the potential for the virus to spread to countries with weaker health systems."

+On Friday, Chinese health authorities raised death toll in the country to 213.

+The WHO panel, chaired by Didier Houssin of France, is composed of 16 independent experts.
+Twice last week the experts decided not to declare an emergency while they sought more information from China and awaited evidence of confirmed person-to-person spread of the virus in other countries, so as to meet their criteria for a global emergency.

 A declaration of a public health emergency of international concern — known as a PHEIC in WHO jargon — is rare.
 Only five have been declared in the past decade: The H1N1 virus that caused an influenza pandemic in 2009, West Africa's Ebola outbreak, polio in 2014, Zika virus in 2016 and the ongoing Ebola outbreak in Congo.